 Henry’s recovery was very protracted: a frontal lobe injury affects your fine-tuning cognitive abilities, such as memory and risk assessment.
 However, we have been very fortunate in that he is able to lead a normal life.
 His determination ensured he went on to complete his education and graduated from Plymouth University in 2017.
 The school, for their part, put up a fence around the tennis court.

-Henry’s first interview after the attack can be viewed HERE.
+You can view Henry’s first interview after the attack.
 If my experience is a pointer to the future, we face the deeply worrying prospect of the primacy of the rule of law being subordinated to political loyalty to the tribe.
 Democracy is under threat and makes losers of us all.